 We tested for effects on mean MLH1 counts per cell; across mulitple mouse rooms, ages of mature males and differnces between embryos and neonates.
 No effects were found (Supplemental section).

-Mean DMC1 foci per cell for a single mouse from a subset of srains musculusPWD, musculusMSM, domesticusWSB, and domesticusG was quantified.
+Mean DMC1 foci per cell for a single juvenile mouse from a subset of strains; musculusPWD, musculusMSM, domesticusWSB, and domesticusG was quantified.

-SC morphology and CREST/centromere number was used to stage spermatocytes Certeria for early and late zygotene - (bright staining - ) early zygotene defined as seperate centromere pairing – mostly complete axis signal. late zygotene judged as – low degree of centromere pairing – and more homologous pairing (but not fully synapsis).
 Differences in DMC1 counts per cell were tested by ttests.
+SC morphology and CREST/centromere number was used to stage spermatocytes.
+Early zygotene cells were defined as having a larger degree of indiviual centromeres and mostly complete axis signal.
+Late zygotene cells were identified as more paired centromeres and homolog axis (but below full synapsis).

-certeria MLH1 foci were quantified from cells with intact and complete karyotypes (19 acrocentric bivalents and XY for spermatocytes or 20 acrocentric bivalents for oocytes) and distinct MLH1 foci.
+Mean MLH1 foci counts were quantified from cells with intact and complete karyotypes (19 acrocentric bivalents and XY for spermatocytes or 20 acrocentric bivalents for oocytes) and distinct, clear MLH1 foci.
 A quality score, between 1 to 5, was assigned to each cell based on staining quality and general spread of bivalents.
-With scores of 1 and 2 having the highest quality.
-Cells and coded as a score of 5 were excluded from the final analysis.
+Scores of 1 and 2 have the highest quality while those coded as a score of 5 had the lowest quality and were excluded from the final analysis.
 The distributions of MLH1 counts per cell was assessed for normality (supplemental figure).
-MLH1 foci located on the XY in spermatocytes were excluded from this study.
+MLH1 foci located on the XY in spermatocytes were excluded from this study. (mouse quality) --- average of X cells quantified per mouse – only included mice with at least 12?
+10 cells quantified.

 M1 Mixed Model